flyntwp/flynt-docs/content/documentation/core/construction-plan.md

 ## Building the construction plan

-From this configuration file, Flynt Core will then build a Construction Plan by recursively following the below steps:
+From this configuration, Flynt Core will then build a Construction Plan by recursively following the below steps:

 1. **Initialize empty component data.**
    `$config['data']` is set to an empty array.
 This is the starting point for every creation.
 As such, you **cannot** pass `data` through the config directly.
 Use `customData` instead.